kbrown900/python_testing/README.md

-Just ignore this.
+Ignore this.
 Just trying to learn some python.